 I love that God’s hand is never limited by what we have in ours.

 Do you long to live a life that has extraordinary impact?
-I pray you will grab hold of the encouragement found in Shamgar’s story.
+I pray Shamgar’s story encourages you.

 Use what God has given you.
 What’s in your hand, sweet friend?
 What gift, what talent, what ability?
 Whatever it is, take time to sharpen it.
 And choose to believe God can use it when you humbly offer it up to Him.

-Stay true to who you are.
+Stay true to who God created you to be.
 God didn’t ask Shamgar to be anyone other than a farmer.
 He’s not asking you to be anyone other than who He designed you to be, either.
-You do you, and then watch with humble amazement as God uses your willing, obedient, ordinary life to accomplish extraordinary things in His name.
+Whether you work in ministry or the business world or at home with children, watch with humble amazement as God uses your willing, obedient, ordinary life to accomplish extraordinary things in His name.

 Lord, thank You for reminding me that You can use anyone and everyone.
 I willingly offer You all that I am and all that I have — choosing to believe that who I am is enough to be used by You.
 In Jesus’ Name, Amen.

 Psalm 139:14, “I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.”
 (NIV)